 the right, an apparent reference to Atalanta Baglioni, with probably a corollary reference to Mary as coredeemer with Christ as she echoes his Passion.
 The other motive represents the transport

 of Christ's body to the tomb, which is shown on the extreme left.

+The entombment of Christ is a very popular subject matter during Renaissance time.
+Other than Raphael, both Caravaggio and Michelangelo had paintings related to the same topic.
 Among the figurative components which Raphael drew from his Florentine experience, those which derive from Michelangelo seem most prevalent in his last Florentine works.
 The work in which Michelangelo's importance to Raphael becomes most evident is The Entombment.